shwetaruparel/FollowMe/README.md

   The output convolution layer applies a softmax activation function to the output of the second decoder block.

 #### Hyperparameters

+Hyperparameters were found mostly via manual tuning and inspection.
+In future I would like to create a function that could test for different learning rates g rate to decrease over time according to the differential of the validation loss over time and to undertake a performance-based search.

 The optimal hyperparameters: